codefresh-io/cap-docs.codefresh.io/_docs/example-catalog/cd-examples/deploy-to-heroku.md

 ### Create the pipeline

-This pipeline will have three stages: clone, test, and deploy.
+This pipeline has three stages: clone, test, and deploy.

 {% include image.html
 lightbox="true"